Tsirelson's bound and supersymmetric entangled states: Introduction

 In providing nonlocal resources, quantum mechanics fundamentally distinguishes itself from the classical world.
-Perhaps the best known example of a nonlocal resource is the EPR-pair, introduced by Einstein, Podolsky and Rosen \cite{EPR}.
-Bell famously showed that this quantum state can be used to violate an inequality required to be satisfied by any local hidden variable model \cite{bell}.
-It was later realised by Tsirelson that not only does the EPR-pair violate the Bell inequality, it violates it maximally \cite{tsirelson}: there is no quantum system that can do better.
-In particular, Tsirelson used a variant of the Bell inequality introduced by Clauser, Horne, Shimony and Holt (CHSH) \cite{CHSH}.
-The CHSH inequality can be nicely rephrased as a limit on the probability of winning a \emph{nonlocal game} \cite{CHSHgame}, which we describe below.
-In these terms the CHSH inequality is given by $p_{win}\leq3/4$, where $p_{win}$ denotes the probability of winning the game.
+Perhaps the best known example of a nonlocal resource is the EPR-pair, introduced by Einstein, Podolsky and Rosen \cite{Einstein:1935rr}.
+Bell famously showed that this quantum state can be used to violate an inequality required to be satisfied by any local hidden variable model \cite{Bell:1964kc}.
+It was later realised by Tsirelson that not only does the EPR-pair violate the Bell inequality, it violates it maximally \cite{cirel1980quantum}: there is no quantum system that can do better.
+In particular, Tsirelson used a variant of the Bell inequality introduced by Clauser, Horne, Shimony and Holt (CHSH) \cite{Clauser:1969}.
+The CHSH inequality can be nicely rephrased as a limit on the probability of winning a \emph{nonlocal game} \cite{1313847}, which we describe below.
+In these terms the CHSH inequality is given by $p_{win}\leq3/4$, where $p_{win}$ denotes the probability of winning the game. \end{fmtext}

 On the other hand Tsirelson's bound corresponds to $p_{win}\leq\cos^2{\pi/8}\simeq0.8536$.
 Why does quantum mechanics stop at $p_{win}=\cos^2{\pi/8}$?
-In an effort to address this very question Popescu and Rohrlich \cite{PR} asked whether one could envision a theory which beats $p_{win}=\cos^2{\pi/8}$, i.e. is more nonlocal than quantum mechanics, without violating other established principles of physics, in particular, the no-signalling condition imposed by special relativity.
-They answered this question in the positive: there are hypothetical resources \cite{PR}, known as {\it nonlocal-boxes} or \emph{PR-boxes}, that have $p_{win}=1$ without violating the no-signalling condition.
-Thus far, however, they are purely mathematical constructs with no links to existing physical theories.
+In an effort to address this very question Popescu and Rohrlich \cite{popescu1994quantum} asked whether one could envision a theory which beats $p_{win}=\cos^2{\pi/8}$, i.e. is more nonlocal than quantum mechanics, without violating other established principles of physics, in particular, the no-signalling condition imposed by special relativity.
+They answered this question in the positive: there are hypothetical resources \cite{popescu1994quantum}, known as {\it nonlocal-boxes} or \emph{PR-boxes}, that have $p_{win}=1$ without violating the no-signalling condition.
+In \cite{PhysRevA.75.032304} it was shown that PR-boxes are realised in a generalised probabilistic theory, often referred to as box-world, which makes use of generalised bits.
+However, they are purely mathematical constructs with no links to existing physical theories.